 At the +10dBu, the LF roll-off is more visible. -1dB loss at 10Hz is still acceptable.
 The performance of the Active Transfomer has not changed.

 At +20dBu, we can see the sharp cut-off of LF.
 The -3dB@20Hz may cause problems in some applications.
 The performance of the Active Transformer did not change in any significant way.

 The output level and the HF response vs. the load impedance.

+The HF resonance of the transformer is responsible for the “Air” effect.
 The load connected to the transformer’s output has a significant influence on the transformer output level and the HF response.
 If you connect too many audio devices in parallel to the transformer output, the frequency response and the sound will change.

 At the 10k load, the passive transformer passes the signal up to 200kHz with a characteristic resonance at 150kHz.
 This resonance is responsible for the “air” effect.
 The Active Transformer by design introduces the resonance at around 50kHz to emphasize the “air” effect further.

 The resonance of the Active Transformer can be set to any desired frequency or can be removed completely, making the HF response flat.